 The first thing you need is a cage – we chose the Prevue Park Plaza Bird Cage (seen above), which is a great quality cage with a lot of features, like the double-locking front door and bowl holders that swing out for easy feeding and watering.
 It worked out really well for socializing, as you can see in the picture.
 The seed catcher also helped minimize messes.

-For the bottom of the cage, you can certainly line with newspaper but I really like Custom Cut Bird Cage Liners, they can catch a lot of liquid without anything seeping through (expect some water bowl spills), and it couldn’t be more convenient to take off the top sheet every day or so.
+For the bottom of the cage, you can certainly line with newspaper but I really like Custom Cut Bird Cage Liners, they can catch a lot of liquid without anything seeping through (expect some water bowl spills), and it couldn’t be more convenient to take off the top sheet every day or two.

-We have used all of those perches and they’ve worked out well for my parakeets.
+We have used all of those perches and they’ve worked well for my parakeets.
 One thing to watch out for when buying perches or toys is the size.
 Many items are meant for larger parrots but it can be hard to tell, so always look at the dimensions and carefully read the descriptions.

 Your budgie will also need to start out with a few basic toys.
 They may come home without having learned to play with toys, but you can show them what to do easily.
 They learn very quickly and have a natural inclination to play.
 Toys are also critical for beak maintenance, preening instinct and satisfying the limitless drive to chew.